Requirements for Tor relays depend on the type of relay and the bandwidth they provide.

 - Any modern CPU should be fine.

 - It is recommended to use CPUs with AESNI support (that will improve performance and allow for up to about ~400-450 Mbps in each direction on a single tor instance on modern CPUs).

-If the file /proc/cpuinfo contains the word aes your CPU has support for AES-NI.
+/proc/cpuinfo contains the word aes your CPU has support for AES-NI.